jahess150/MultilayerPerceptron/README.md

 This repository contains a custom implementation of a multilayer perceptron neural network built from the ground up using Python.
 The project uses the MNIST handwritten digit dataset to train and evaluate the network.
 It aims to provide a thorough understanding of both the mathematical foundations and code implementations of neural networks.

+**Disclaimer:** This code is largely not my own.
+I have adapted it slightly to my own style, but the majority of the code is from the YouTube video [Building a neural network FROM SCRATCH (no Tensorflow/Pytorch, just numpy & math)](https://www.youtube.com/watch?v=w8yWXqWQYmU&t=640s&ab_channel=SamsonZhang) by Samson Zhang.
+It's a fantastic resource for those wanting to learn more about neural networks, and was a huge help for me in developing this project.

 ## Repository Contents

 ### 1. **MathBehindNeuralNetworks.pdf**